What is Aerial Yoga?

 Developing new body skills

-It’s amazing what our bodies can do, no matter our age and fitness level, and you don’t know that until you give it a try.
+It’s amazing what our bodies can do.
 If you find some traditional yoga poses too difficult to perform, you will discover they are no longer impossible when suspended against gravity; in aerial yoga, your stretches are more effective and you have fewer restrictions.

 Strengthens and tones core muscles